Sarah Armstrong (writer)

 Sarah Armstrong (born 1968) is an Australian journalist and novelist.
 Over an eight-year period she worked for the ABC on radio programs including AM, PM and The World Today where she won a Walkley Award in 1993.

 In 2005, her first novel Salt Rain won the Dobbie Encouragement Award, and was shortlisted for the Miles Franklin Award and the Queensland Premier's Literary Awards.

+Armstrong's 2025 novel, Run, won the Davitt Award for Children's Novel and was shortlisted for the Children's Book of the Year Award: Younger Readers in 2026.